Skip to main content

 Legend:

-• βœ… Full support - Feature works out of the box
+• βœ… Full support - works out of the box

-• ⚠️ Partial support - Feature works with additional configuration
+• ⚠️ Partial support - works with extra configuration

-• 🀚 manual setup - Feature requires manual steps to enable
+• 🀚 Manual setup - needs manual steps to enable

-• 🟑 Medium - Acceptable with some effort
+• 🟑 Medium - workable with some effort

 Featurerust-wasmpack-loaderManual wasm-pack@wasm-tool/wasm-pack-pluginvite-plugin-wasmRollup WASMesbuild WASMRaw WASM imports